 Time is a Crunch

-40 percent of millennials can’t bother with cereal for breakfast because of the clean-up required post consumption.
-People continue to rely on convenience over anything else when it comes to food and beverage, and the makers of those food and beverage items have taken note.
-Breakfast bars or on-the-go yogurt or smoothie drinks are trending upward because they are considered open, eat, trash-type items.
+40 percent of millennials can’t bother with cereal for breakfast because of the clean-up required post-consumption.
+People rely on convenience over anything else when it comes to food and beverage, and the makers of those food and beverage items have taken note.
+Breakfast bars or on-the-go yogurt or smoothie drinks are trending upward because they’re considered open, eat, trash-type items.
 If millennials can’t be bothered with a bowl and spoon, vending machine healthy breakfast items will be handy.

 People are Embracing Health